How to Buy Anatomy Posters Without Regrets

 ClinicalPosters offers cost-effective, precision-size commercial frames with a twist: Each of the two styles mounts on the wall before inserting contents.
 The DeuPair Pocket Frame has a slot on the top.
 The DeuPair Flip Frame has four hinged sides, allowing graphics to be inserted through the front.
 Either option is less than $100 and can store multiple posters.
 So in a small exam room, where space is premium, you can divide frame cost by the number of posters it contains.
 This averages less than the price for inferior consumer frames.
 Even if you purchase one frame for each poster, the cost is not as much as competing commercial framing solutions.
 Most poster product pages include a photo depicting how the framed poster will look within an exam room.

-Select your medical specialty.
+Select a medical category.
 Choose the desired poster titles.
 Then shop for the perfect frames — standard 20x26 inches (51x66 cm) or oversize 22x28 inches (56x71 cm) to match posters.
 While others may boast about how much or how little they spend, you will be praised for how nice they look hanging on the walls.